jpetazzo/stevedore/README.md

-log        Show build log for an environment. new        Create a new environment. rebuild    Restore an environment to the state defined by its Dockerfile. url        Generate an URL pointing to an environment.
+log        Show build log for an environment. new        Create a new environment. rebuild    Restore an environment to the state defined by its Dockerfile. sudohist   Show history of commands that have been started with sudo. url        Generate an URL pointing to an environment.
 Port is optional.
 ```